ClimateImpactLab/dscim-facts-epa/README.md

 ## Damage function coefficients

 The `input/damage_functions/` directory contains pre-computed damage function coefficients used to translate climate projections into monetized damages.
-The coefficients are quadratic regressions of globally-aggregated climate damages on temperature and sea level, estimated year by year across 10,000 probabilistic socioeconomic-climate draws.
+The coefficients are quadratic regressions of globally- or sub-globally-aggregated climate damages on global mean temperature and sea level, estimated for each year and socioeconomics pathway**. (**Note, damage functions are initially estimated on damages based on Shared Socioeconomic Pathways, or SSPs.
+Those damage functions are then used to emulate damage functions for Resources for the Future Socioeconomic Pathways, or RFF-SPs, provided here).

-For details on units, climate variable baselines, discounting, recipe definitions, and guidance on integrating the coefficients into other models, see the companion documentation in [`DAMAGE_FUNCTIONS.md`](DAMAGE_FUNCTIONS.md).
+For references and details on units, climate variable baselines, recipe definitions, and guidance on using the coefficients, see the companion documentation in [`DAMAGE_FUNCTIONS.md`](DAMAGE_FUNCTIONS.md).

 ### Directory structure